First Name Basis

 When a child feels like their voice is not equal, it makes Courageous Learning much more difficult.
 The imbalance plays out as “The Adult has more power than me so I must defend the small areas of power that are mine!”
 Children in environments of power imbalance either have to dig in their little feet or retreat.
 We want our students to feel safe to explore Freedom and Responsibility.
 This means exploring behaviours around complex values such as respect.
 To do this, they must experience what success and failure feels like.
 To do that, our children must feel safe, supported and of equal value to our teaching staff.

 Power imbalances also sit at the core of Child Protection.
 Children need to have a felt experience of saying “no” to an adult.
 Adults make mistakes and sometimes adults are not safe.
-Our Pedagogy, based in emotional vulnerability, demands that children can explore holding and sharing power.
-When we have titles before our names, it increases the likelihood of a child attributing all the “ideas” of that role on to an “authority figure.”
+Our Pedagogy, based on emotional vulnerability, demands that children can explore holding and sharing power.
+When we have titles before our names, it increases the likelihood of a child attributing all the “ideas” of that role onto an “authority figure.”
 If we say, “Let’s see what the Principal thinks?” versus “Let’s see what Jen thinks?”, automatically a power structure is implied and a child’s voice loses its power.
-At BIS we want our students to explore their edges of risk knowing that they can always say “stop” or “no” and that no voice has more authority than their own.
+At Brisbane Independent School, we want our students to explore their edges of risk knowing that they can always say “stop” or “no” and that no voice has more authority than their own.